abhishek1030/Neural_Vissionaries/README.md

 This project was created during the [Technology Hackathon 2025] to showcase how Gen AI integration to a reccomendation system is so useful.

 ## ⚙️ What It Does
+This application integrates transaction details, social media feedback, and user account profiles to provide personalized banking and personal finance recommendations.
+Using Gen AI, it analyzes user behavior and preferences to suggest tailored financial products, services, and offers that align with the user’s financial goals and lifestyle.
+The platform aims to enhance financial decision-making by providing intelligent, data-driven insights.

 ## Working
 **Input Data**: User Details, Social Media